jojo58fr/MyMiku/README.md

 # MyMiku
-A Discord bot that help streamers to create a community with usefuls commands
+A Discord bot that help streamers to create a community with usefuls commandsnpm